Peter Gration: Retirement

 Since his retirement from the army, Gration has held various senior positions in companies and charities, including Chairman of the Civil Aviation Authority, Chairman of the Council of the Australian War Memorial, Chairman of the Management Committee of Transfield Defence Systems, Chairman of the Advisory Board of the Australian Defence College, Director of Tenix Pty Ltd, Chairman of Tenix Toll Defence Logistics Pty Ltd, Founding Chairman of the General Sir John Monash Foundation, and National President of Toc H.

 In 1993 Gration was awarded an honorary Doctor of Science from the University of New South Wales.
 During 1994–1995, Gration served as a consultant to the Department of the Prime Minister and Cabinet and had primary responsibility for negotiation of a security agreement with Indonesia.
 During this time, he was appointed Honorary Colonel of the Melbourne University Regiment, and made Representative Colonel Commandant of the Royal Australian Engineers during 2000.

 Since the 2003 Invasion of Iraq, Gration has been open in his criticism of Australia's involvement in the war.
 In an article he wrote for The Age, Gration declared: "... there are insufficient grounds for war, which is unnecessary and may lead to unpredictable and potentially disastrous consequences.
 It is not in Australia's interests to take part in such a war."
 In April 2005 he was awarded the inaugural Peace Prize from the Australian Medical Association for the Prevention of War for his "outspoken criticism".

-Married with two sons, Gration is an Hononary Fellow of the Institution of Engineers, Australia, and a Fellow of the Australian Academy of Technological Sciences and Engineering.
+Married with two sons, Gration is an Honorary Fellow of the Institution of Engineers, Australia, and a Fellow of the Australian Academy of Technological Sciences and Engineering.
 His brother, Air Marshal Barry Gration, was Chief of the Air Staff of the Royal Australian Air Force from 1992 until 1994.